sanoj3008/bigdata/README.md

 In the *main*-method you can find several *ccRealisation* calls for the different parameter setups.
 The result of each execution will be stored in `res/ass2/FILENAME.csv`.

 A .pdf file with the value evaluation can also be found in `res/ass2/evaluation.pdf.`

+### Assignment 3 (.ass3)
+The solution is implemented in Tasks.scala.
+All test cases are successfully executed.

+Just one addition: For task 5 I provided two possible solutions.
+I don't know, if the improved one is permissible.